kukulhan/ibmfrontend/SETUP.md

     docker run -p 3000:3000 -d iknelia/backend

-You can verify the containers is executing with:
+You can verify that the containers is running with:

     docker ps